4 reasons to plant buckwheat in your garden

 If you’re interested in grain-free eating, Buckwheat is a great option – and you can grow it in your own garden.

 Words: Kristina Jensen

-But buckwheat is not a grain or a grass or related to wheat.
+But buckwheat isn’t a grain, a grass or related to wheat.
 Its closest relatives are sorrel and rhubarb.
 It has been cultivated for over 3000 years in mountainous regions like Tibet and northern China where wheat will not grow at high altitudes.

-Buckwheat noodles are a major feature of Japanese (soba), Korean, Russian and northern European culture.
+Buckwheat noodles are a major feature of Japanese (soba), Korean, Russian and northern European cultures.
 The groats (hulled seeds) are commonly made into porridge, eaten raw, or can be sprouted.

 The current trend is to ‘activate’ or soak buckwheat before using it.
 Pancakes made from activated seeds have become my new favourite breakfast for their nutty, earthy taste.
 Whenever possible, I use organic groats.

 Buckwheat pancakes and I go back a long way.
 I like to think the reason I love buckwheat so much is that I was conceived in Canada, home of buckwheat flapjacks (pancakes).
 Somehow, a snapshot of a whole stack of flapjacks with a knob of butter between each one, dripping in cascades of maple syrup, is an iconic Canadian image for me.

 I asked my dad if he remembers eating these when he lived in Canada in the 1960s, working in bush camps as a young man.
 He remembers lots of flapjacks and that every table had pepper, salt, and a squirt can of maple syrup.

 Flapjacks are hefty, thick cakes made with baking powder or soda, creating hundreds of little air holes for the maple syrup to soak into.